Vita3K/Vita3K-Android/README.md

 Minimum requirements are as follow:
 - ARM64 device
 - Vulkan 1.0 support
-- Android 7+ (Note: if your device supports Vulkan 1.0, then it is running at least Android 7, and vice versa)
+- Android 7+ (Note: If your device supports Vulkan, it's Android 7 or higher)

 For more information about Vita3K:
 - [Main repository](https://github.com/Vita3K/Vita3K)